 \end{section}

-\begin{section}{Finite coverings of stacks} In this section we prove Theorem~\tref{T:FINITE-COVERINGS}, that is, that every quasi-compact stack $X$ with quasi-finite and separated diagonal admits a finite surjective morphism of finite presentation from a \emph{scheme} $Z$ which is flat over a dense quasi-compact open subset $U\subseteq X$.
+\begin{section}{Finite coverings of stacks} In this section, we prove Theorem~\tref{T:FINITE-COVERINGS}, that is, that every quasi-compact stack $X$ with quasi-finite and separated diagonal admits a finite surjective morphism of finite presentation from a \emph{scheme} $Z$ that is flat over a dense quasi-compact open substack $U\subseteq X$.
 Furthermore, if $X$ is Deligne--Mumford, then there is such a $Z$ which is \etale{} over $U$.

 \begin{lemma}[Variant of Zariski's Main Theorem] Let $\map{f}{X}{Y}$ be a representable quasi-finite and separated morphism of algebraic stacks such that $\sO_Y\to f_*\sO_X$ is injective and integrally closed.
 Then $f$ is an open immersion. \end{lemma} \begin{proof} As the question is fppf-local on $Y$ and the integral closure commutes with smooth base change~\cite[Prop.~16.2]{laumon}, we can assume that $Y$ is an affine scheme.
 The result then follows from Zariski's Main Theorem~\cite[18.12.13 and~8.12.3]{egaIV}. \end{proof}